gruntwork-io/docs/docs/2.0/docs/library/guides/integrate-tfc.md

 }
 ```

 The `git::git@github.com:gruntwork-io` portion of the `source` attribute indicates that this module is accessed over SSH.
-Thus, TFC will need access to the Gruntwork code repositories via SSH.
+As a result, TFC will need access to the Gruntwork code repositories via SSH.

 To configure this access, follow these steps: